ardasener/ScreenParser/README.md

 alongside the regular xml output.
 This config file can be used in the command-line interface.
 The ideal use case here is for the user to use the GUI to fine tune the algorithm and then use the exported config file to automate the process.

+## Known Bugs

+### Broken Pipe

+Occasionally the GUI might give a broken pipe error.
+If this occurs the green run button will turn red and clicking on it will print the error.
+I was not able to detect the cause of this problem.
+However, usually just clicking run again fixes the issue temporarily.